 Check out our Anchored VWAP deep dive video featuring Brian Shannon of Alphatrends, or just read on to learn more about this technical overlay.

 The Anchored VWAP is calculated using the same formula as traditional VWAP.
 The only difference is in the bars that are included in the calculations.

 Please see our VWAP article in ChartSchool for more details on the standard formula used to calculate both VWAP and Anchored VWAP.

 Learn More: VWAP Calculation

-Like traditional VWAP, the Anchored VWAP overlay can be used to confirm trends and identify areas of support and resistance on the chart.
-The advantage of using Anchored VWAP is that you can set the starting point in order to include only relevant data on your chart.
+Like traditional VWAP, the Anchored VWAP overlay can confirm trends and identify areas of support and resistance on the price chart.
+The advantage of using Anchored VWAP is that you can set the starting point to include only relevant data on your chart.

-For example, in the TSLA chart below, the VWAP line (in blue) is based on the opening bar, while the Anchored VWAP line (in red) is set at the low of the morning.
+For example, in the TSLA chart below, the VWAP line (in blue) is based on the opening bar, while the Anchored VWAP line (in red) is set at the morning's low.
 The blue VWAP line includes data for the sharp increase in the first 20 minutes of trading, as well as the large drop to the low of the day, making for a VWAP line that doesn't reflect the price action at midday.
-The red Anchored VWAP line includes only data since reaching the low, and more accurately reflects the midday market psychology.
+The red Anchored VWAP line includes only data since reaching the low and more accurately reflects the midday market psychology.

 Multiple Anchored VWAP lines can be used on a single chart, each anchored at a different starting point.
 Where multiple Anchored VWAP lines converge, that can indicate an especially strong area of support or resistance.

-As with all technical indicators, traders should use the Anchored VWAP overlay in conjunction with other indicators and analysis techniques.
+As with all technical indicators, traders should use the Anchored VWAP overlay with other indicators and analysis techniques.